kubernetes/community/governance.md

 or deadlock, decisions may be escalated to the Steering Committee, which is expected to be uncommon.

-The [KEP process] is being developed as a way to facilitate definition, agreement and communication of efforts that cross SIG boundaries.
+The [KEP process] facilitates definition, agreement and communication of efforts that cross SIG boundaries.
 SIGs are encouraged to use this process for larger efforts.
 This process is also available for smaller efforts within a SIG.